Why study professional writing at Taylor?

-The success of our professional writing major is based on the diversity of our writing courses, real-world experience of becoming published writers even as a student, connections with leading authors and publishers, and training by professors who, themselves, are highly successful authors.
+The success of our professional writing major is based on the diversity of our writing courses, real-world experience of becoming published writers while students, connections with leading authors and publishers, and training by professors who are successful authors.

-Doc Hensley answers frequently asked questions on why students should select Taylor's Professional Writing Program.
-Don't see an answer to YOUR question?
+Dr. Hensley answers frequently asked questions on why students should select Taylor's Professional Writing Program.
+Have another question?
 Contact Doc Hensley today!

 What can the Taylor professional writing major provide for me that no other college writing program can match?